Updated: 5 days ago

 Track 8: MAMA

 This seems to be the era for J-Hope, as he's the only member with two solo tracks.
-MAMA is different from Boy Meets Evil, tackling a more uplifting sound.
-Pairing MAMA’s instrumental with J-Hope's sunny personality was a perfect match!
+MAMA is different from Boy Meets Evil, delivering a fun, upbeat urban composition that fits J-Hope's sunny personality.

 Track 9: Awake